hvlds/kurve/README.md

    - [x] Sort the name of the players in the Game Over screen depending on the number of points
    - [x] Make the terminal output less verbose when the build type is release
-   - [x] Read the configuration of the players from a file (txt, json, yaml, etc)
+   - [x] Read the configuration of the players from a json file
    - [ ] Full Screen support
    - [ ] End the game when pressing Escape in the Menu
    - [ ] Migrate from the self built classes Point and Vector to GLM